EwanColquhoun/SPNA/README.md

 # Business Model
 The SPNA business model is based on a Business to Consumer (B2C) interaction.
 The consumer wants to become a member of the association (SPNA) to gain insight into the support available and to join an officially recognised association in the childcare field.
-The membership is base on a subscription model using Stripe payments.
+The membership is based on a subscription model using Stripe payments.
 There are three durations of membership to choose from; monthly, 6 monthly and yearly with an appropriate pricing structure.

 # Technologies Used
 * [Python](https://docs.python.org/3/contents.html) - primary language of the application.